-Australia reach Wheelchair World Cup semi-finals
+Dominant England whitewash Ireland

 |Wheelchair Rugby League World Cup 2021

-Australia beat Spain 52-32 to set up a Wheelchair Rugby League World Cup semi-final against defending champions France on Sunday.
+England will find out their semi-final opponents on Thursday when Group B concludes with the United States, Wales and Scotland all still in contention.

-Both Australia and Spain knew a win in their final Group A game would secure a spot in the last four.
+Earlier, in the same group Australia secured a last four spot against holders France after a 52-32 success over Spain.

-The Wheelaroos took an early lead through Peter Arbuckle and never trailed at the Copper Box in London.
+Both Australia and Spain knew a win would secure a spot in the last four.

-James Hill scored four of their nine tries and Diab Karim two, while Brad Grove and Corey Cannane also crossed.
+The Wheelaroos took an early lead through Peter Arbuckle and never trailed with James Hill scoring four of their nine tries and Diab Karim two, while Brad Grove and Corey Cannane also crossed.

 There were three goals apiece for Karim and Bayley McKenna, and Corey's father Craig added two late goals.